 The School of Humanities offers programs leading to the Bachelor of Arts or Bachelor of Science degrees to students having interests or career objectives involving individual and community relationships.
-Majors are available in the following disciplines: criminal justice, English, family studies, history, political science, psychology, social work, social studies composite, Spanish, teaching English to speakers of other languages, and the Academy of Freedom Honors Program (multidisciplinary).
-School of Humanities departments that offer minors include English, Modern Languages, History, Political Science, Psychology, Family Studies, Criminal Justice and Sociology.
+Majors are available in the following disciplines: criminal justice, English, family studies, history, social science, psychology, social work, social studies composite, Spanish, and the Guy D. Newman Honors Academy (multidisciplinary).
+School of Humanities departments that offer minors include English, Modern Languages, History, Social Science, Psychology, Family Studies, Criminal Justice and Sociology.
 Teacher certification is available in English and language arts, Spanish, history and social studies composite.
 (See the School of Education section of the catalog.)